HAE LAW » Failure to Pay Overtime Attorneys San Diego

 PENALTIES FOR FAILING TO PAY OVERTIME

-The fines for not paying overtime as required by law are significant, with the intent of making sure employers will never do it again.
+The fines for failure to pay overtime as required by law are significant, with the intent of making sure employers will never do it again.
 The employment attorneys at Haeggquist & Eck will fight for your right to full compensation for the work you have done, including the overtime that was due, interest on the unpaid wages, and other penalties.
 Furthermore, in California, your employer will have to pay your attorney’s fees if you demonstrate that you have been deliberately underpaid.
 This allows us to accept your case on a contingency fee basis, so you do not have to pay your lawyer anything out of pocket.